 The Dean’s Corner series provides a first-person, informative narrative of important happenings at Northeastern University’s D’Amore-McKim School of Business written by Dunton Family Dean Raj Echambadi.
-In this post, he shares a recent video interview with Poets&Quants Editor-in-Chief John Byrne about the school’s innovative strategic direction.
+In this post, he outlines some important steps the school has taken to improve workplace culture for our faculty and staff community.

 Northeastern launches new degrees in the U.K. to help employers grow their digital talent pools–inside the company

 “This is a new form of cooperative education for the university,” said Christina Jaracz, assistant vice president of corporate partnerships and D’Amore-McKim assistant dean of corporate and professional learning.
 Designed by Northeastern faculty and ServiceNow, the new degrees and certificates will help U.K. employers fill an immediate demand for skilled digital talent.